 All other terms of this Agreement (other than the Special Provisions); and

 The Consultant’s proposal letter.

+Any other Exhibit to this Agreement.

 Unless Federal Provisions are Applicable, the Colorado Special Provisions of this Agreement, Article 8, shall in all cases, and without exception, take precedence, rule and control over all other provisions of this Agreement, any exhibits or amendments.